Welcome to CWS!

-Specializing in Wilderness First Aid and Wilderness First Responder, CWS works with many organizations, including Scouts BSA (formerly Boy Scouts of America), American Canoe Association, U.S. Department of Interior , U.S. Army, U.S. Coast Guard, Alaska State Troopers (and many more), to promote the development and personal implementation of both the clinical and fundamental skills necessary in the field of wilderness medicine.
+CWS specializes in teaching wilderness medicine courses such as Wilderness First Aid and Wilderness First Responder, and works with many organizations, including the Boy Scouts of America (BSA), American Canoe Association, American Camp Association, U.S. Department of Interior , U.S. Army, U.S. Coast Guard, Alaska State Troopers (and many more), to promote the development and personal implementation of both the clinical and fundamental skills necessary in the field of wilderness medicine.

 A Nonprofit with a Mission